bneb/etherply/apps/web/src/content/docs/troubleshooting.md

 # Troubleshooting Guide

-Common issues and solutions when working with EtherPly.
+Common issues and solutions when working with nMeshed.

 ## Connection Issues

 ### "Connection Refused"
 **Symptoms**: The client fails to connect, and the console shows `WebSocket connection to 'ws://...' failed`.
-**Cause**: The EtherPly sync server is not running or is not reachable at the configured host.
+**Cause**: The nMeshed sync server is not running or is not reachable at the configured host.
 **Solution**:
 - Ensure the backend is running (`go run cmd/server/main.go`).
-- Check the `host` configuration in `EtherPlyProvider`.
+- Check the `host` configuration in `NMeshedProvider`.
 - Verify firewall settings.

 ### "Authentication Failed"